Cheddar and Chive Drop Biscuits require just a handful of ingredients and no biscuit cutter is needed! Soft, fluffy, cheesy biscuits.

-Anyhow, where was I?
 Drop biscuits are one of the simplest forms of biscuits to make.
-You don’t have to roll out dough or even use a biscuit cutter.
+You don't have to roll out dough or even use a biscuit cutter.
 You just whip it up and scoop it out.
 And the White Lily Flour really does all the work.
-White Lily is made with a soft winter wheat and that is the key to it’s uniqueness.
+White Lily is made with a soft winter wheat and that is the key to its uniqueness.
+If you can find it near you - buy it!

 Stir in cheese and chives.